ruhulfbr/ruhulfbr/README.md

 <li><b>PRESTIGE LABS:</b> Prestige Labs is a large US-based e-commerce platform focused on human health.
 And offer Various Options.
 Develop with PHP, Codeigniter, Node JS, MySQL, JavaScript & React JS. </li>

 <li><b>ALAN:</b> ARTIFICIAL LEAD AUTOMATION & NURTURE.
-Automated customised and personalized campaigns developed by some of the top client acquisition experts in the USA.
+Automated customized and personalized campaigns developed by some of the top client acquisition experts in the USA.
 Develop with PHP, Codeigniter, Node JS, MySQL, and JavaScript. </li>

 <li><b>AL-QURAN:</b> Online Platform for reading and learning the holy Quran in the Bengali language.
 Also, have a mobile application.
 Develop with NodeJs, Express, PHP, Codeigniter, MySQL, JavaScript & React JS. </li>